jaeyk/ethnic-media-911-shock/README.md

 # ITD-Text-Classification
 Combining Interrupted Time Series Design and Text Classification to Study How Threats Shape Immigrant Communities' Interest in US Domestic Politics.
-The intent of the project is to demonstate how machine learning can be used to provide data for causal inference.
+The intent of the project is to demonstate how machine learning (i.e. text classification) can be used to provide data for causal inference.

 I worked with three highly competent UC Berkeley ungergraduates for this project (Sarah, Vivek, and Carlos).